ChrisTimperley/Wallace.jl/doc/manual/basics.rst

 ==========

-Abstractly, the population of the algorithm is used to hold the individuals which are presently alive within the current generation, as well as their offspring at that generation.
+Abstractly, the population of the algorithm is used to hold the individuals which are presently alive within the current generation, as well as the offspring born within that generation.
+Each individual within the population is used to represent a candidate solution to the problem being solved.

 Like many other evolutionary computation frameworks, Wallace models the population of an algorithm as a set of demes, or sub-populations, each